tonethar/IGME-430-Spring-2021/projects/project-2.md

   - Written Documenation

 ## III.
 Grading
-- -50% from frinal grade if app does not run on Heroku
+- -50% from final project grade if app does not run on Heroku